 The cafe is not a traditional youth ‘club’ and does not provide structured or enforced activities in the same way as more formal organisations such as the Scouting or Guiding movements.

 Pitstone Parish Council meets all the running and employment costs.
 In recognition of the fact that parish councillors are not trained youth workers, the management of the cafe is contracted to a specialist in the field.
 The cafe is also supported by a number of volunteers who attend, supervise and interact with the young people.
+In fact between 2011 & 2018 our volunteers provided over 7,700 volunteer hours between them, for which we are immensely grateful.
 If you would be interested in joining the voluntary team, please contact the parish clerk, as more helpers are always required.

 This service is a drop-in cafe, not a formal youth club.
 Parents must sign an application form before the child can attend.
 The young people then sign in on arrival and pay the entry fee of £2 which contributes towards the overheads.
 There is no obligation to attend each week or for your child to attend the whole session (for instance, some may pop in just to speak with a youth worker about a particular issue).
 If the children wish to leave site before the end of the session, they must sign out again.
 The majority of young people within this age range make their own way to and from the cafe, so please make sure that your child exercises due care and diligence when travelling around the village and keeps you updated if they choose to leave the site.